JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/tutorials/generate-custom-test-data.md

 Note
 :::

-KSQL Server doesn\'t need to be running for `ksql-datagen` to generate records to a topic.
-The `ksql-datagen` tool isn\'t just for KSQL.
+>KSQL Server doesn't need to be running for `ksql-datagen` to generate records to a topic.
+The `ksql-datagen` tool isn't just for KSQL.
 You can use it to produce data to any Kafka topic that you have write access to.
 :::